Caltrain

-Caltrain (reporting mark JPBX) is a commuter rail line in California, serving the San Francisco Peninsula and Santa Clara Valley (Silicon Valley).
-The southern terminus is in San Jose at the Tamien station with weekday rush hour service running as far as Gilroy.
+Caltrain (reporting mark JPBX) is a commuter rail line in California, serving the San Francisco Peninsula and Santa Clara County.
+The southern terminus is in San Jose at the Tamien station, with weekday rush-hour service extending to Gilroy.
 The northern terminus of the line is in San Francisco at 4th and King Street.
 Caltrain has express, limited, and local services.
 There are 28 regular stops, one limited-service weekday-only stop (College Park), one weekend-only stop (Broadway), and one stop that is only served on football game days (Stanford).
-While average weekday ridership in 2019 exceeded 63,000, impacts of the COVID-19 pandemic have been significant: in August 2025, Caltrain had an average weekday ridership of 39,985 passengers.
+While average weekday ridership in 2019 exceeded 63,000, impacts of the COVID-19 pandemic have been significant: in March 2026, Caltrain had an average weekday ridership of 41,968 passengers.

-Caltrain is governed by the Peninsula Corridor Joint Powers Board (PCJPB) which consists of agencies from the three counties served by Caltrain: Santa Clara, San Francisco, and San Mateo.
+Caltrain is governed by the Peninsula Corridor Joint Powers Board (PCJPB) which consists of transit agencies from the three counties served by Caltrain: Santa Clara, San Francisco, and San Mateo.
 Each member agency has three representatives on a nine-member Board of Directors.
 The member agencies are the Santa Clara Valley Transportation Authority, the San Francisco Municipal Transportation Agency, and the San Mateo County Transit District (SamTrans).

-Historically served by diesel locomotives, Caltrain has electrified 51 mi of its route between 4th and King and Tamien and has transitioned to electric service, with diesel trains remaining in service between San Jose and Gilroy.
+After historically relying on diesel locomotives, Caltrain electrified 51 mi of its route between San Francisco and Tamien, and has transitioned to electric service, with diesel trains remaining in service between San Jose and Gilroy.